Established: 1981

 14.02 % Alc/Vol; 2.3 g/L RS; 6.35g/L TA.

 2021 vintage: Jerome Mader describes 2021 as “more than just good.
 Salty, fresh, elegant and never too much.
-2021 is a classic vintage that we might ever make again, as climate takes us in another direction.
+2021 is a classic vintage that we might not ever make again, as climate takes us in another direction.
 It reminds us of Alsace wines made 30 years ago.”

 100 % Pinot Blanc.
 A new cuvee that Jerome is particularly excited about coming from the lieu-dit of Helfant which is located above Rosacker Grand Cru and bordering on to Muhlforst and their vineyard shares the same soil as Rosacker bedrock (shell limestone covered with sandstone).
 Here the Mader vines are 60+ yo and in 2021 produced at 30 hl/ha.
 Raised in old oak and with no malo and fermented dry.
 Pinot Blanc with depth and character we rarely see and with potential to age though looking so good now it is guaranteed not to last very long.